 What Are the Philadelphia Trauma Center Designations?

-• Level I trauma centers provide multidisciplinary treatment and specialized resources for trauma patients.
-They require trauma research, a surgical residency program and an annual volume of 600 major trauma patients per year.
-Level I trauma centers can be Adult Trauma Centers or Pediatric Trauma Centers.
+- Level I Trauma Centers: These centers offer multidisciplinary treatment and have specialized resources to care for trauma patients.
+They are required to conduct trauma research, have a surgical residency program, and treat at least 600 major trauma patients annually.
+Level I trauma centers can be either Adult or Pediatric Trauma Centers.

-• Level II trauma centers are similar to Level I trauma centers but do not require the research and residency components.
-Additionally, they have lower volume requirements of major trauma patients.
-Level II trauma centers can be Adult Trauma Centers or Pediatric Trauma Centers.
+- Level II Trauma Centers: While similar to Level I centers, Level II trauma centers do not require the trauma research or surgical residency programs.
+They also have lower volume requirements for major trauma patients.
+Like Level I centers, Level II trauma centers can be Adult or Pediatric Trauma Centers.

 Jump To: